IELTS Free Online Writing Practice - Should cultural institutions repatriate stolen artifacts?

 Randomly more:

-Topic: Discuss the impact of deestation on indigenous communities, considering both positive and negative effects.
+Topic: Discuss the impact of cultural imperialism on indigenous cultures, focusing on both the positive and negative consequences it has had on their traditional ways of life and practices.

 Why IELTS.WORK?